Frequently Asked Questions About Financial Aid

-6. Can I borrow the initial payment through the Alternative Loan, and pay the rest with a Computer Professionals Loan after I receive a practical training job?.
+6. Can I borrow the initial payment through the Alternative Loan, and pay the rest with a Computer Professionals Loan after I receive a practical training internship?.

 Yes.
 However, you will not receive the $1,000 tuition reduction unless you finance 100% of your program expenses with the Alternative Loan.
 More Alternative Loan details.

-7. Am I required to take out the Computer Professionals Loan if I do not have a job?.
+7. Am I required to take out the Computer Professionals Loan if I do not have a CPT internship?.

-No. The Computer Professionals Loan is not taken until you secure a curricular practical training job that pays enough for you to live comfortably and make payments on your loan.
+No. The Computer Professionals Loan is not taken until you secure a curricular practical training internship that pays enough for you to live comfortably and make payments on your loan.

-8. What kind of salaries are students earning on their practical training jobs?.
+8. What kind of salaries are students earning on their curricular practical training internships?.